Anass-23/Mojo-Playground/README.md

     Whether it's a new experiment or a performance boost, commit your changes and push them to your forked repository.

     In Mojo Playground 🔥, each experiment, benchmark, or project has its own folder, named with a number-title format e.g. `00-memory_management`.
-Make sure to include all necessary files, and don't forget to provide a README explaining what your Mojo art piece is all about!
+Make sure to include all necessary files, and don't forget to provide a README or a `doc` directory explaining what your Mojo art piece is all about!

     ```bash
     git add .